 Mountain bikes: As you already know, mountain bikes are good for hardcore climbs and slopes.
 You will find most mountain bikes with either 9-11 back cogs and one to 3 front chain-rings.
-The chain-rings help making smooth climbs up hills.
+The chain-rings help to make smooth climbs up hills.
 However, having a single chain-ring on mountain bikes can offer simple gear shifting on the cassette.
-It also makes the bike lightweight and painless to voyage.
+It also makes the bike lightweight and painless to the voyage.

 Road Bikes: Road bikes come with at least 18 gears.
 But you will find some road bikes with 30 or more gears, all based upon the number of chain-rings and cogs it features.
 For beginners and intermediates, opting for a road bike with low gears is favored.
 The thing that makes low gears appealing to most bikers is the consistent cadence, regardless of what terrain you’re riding on.